-4.10 Use case 10 - Fraud Detection
+4.11 Use case 10 - Fraud Detection

 The Fraud detection use case (UC1) is designed to emulate whether a financial transaction is a normal transaction or a fraudulent transaction.
 The input in this use case consists of financial transactions in a retail business.
 The problem to be solved is to identify transactions that are fraudulent.
 Logistic regression is a linear model for classification that is trained for this use case.
+Logistic regression uses a logistic model that is used to model the probability of a certain class or event existing such as a pass/fail or win/lose.
+This can be extended to model several classes of events.
+In the case of use case 10, the model tried to identify transactions that are fraudulent out of the input dataset.
 The output is an array of predictions (predicted class label per sample).